MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest4.md

   ![](2024-01-17-19-08-31.png)

+> [!IMPORTANT]
-  :point_up: If the table is empty, you might not yet have triggerd data population from the OData service by launching the BusinessPartnersLocal Fiori application from your application landing page.
+> If the table is empty, you might not yet have triggerd data population from the OData service by launching the BusinessPartnersLocal Fiori application from your application landing page.

-### Security
+### (optional) Explore application security

 To ensure security an application you deploy to Azure, one crucial point is to protect access credentials for backend components.
 Azure therefore offers two major capabilities:
 - Use [Azure Key Vault](https://learn.microsoft.com/azure/key-vault/general/overview) as central storage for all Keys, Secrets and Certificates for applications hosted on the Azure cloud.
 - Completely avoid access credentials by using [managed identities](https://learn.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) and rely on the Azure platform to handle authentication of backend services for you.

-#### Exploring the Key Vault
+#### Explore the Key Vault

 - Open your Key Vault resource.